KaiWalter/azure-devops-python-samples/README.md

 Azure DevOps Python SDK samples and helper scripts

+---

 > DISCLAIMER: Use these scripts with utmost care and at your own risk!
 > By default the scripts only list the potential updates.
 Add `--update` flag for committing the update.

+---

+> These scripts refrain from using any kind of deep module or class structure so that the proposed functionality can be found in one place.

+---

 ## pushdownParentWorkItemCharacteristics